Rwb3n/Rwb3n/README.md

 - Finalizing a **Salesforce Authority Website** (audits + apps + content)
 - Iterating on a **local memory system** for LLM agents
-- Prototyping agent-based newsletters, pipelines, and recursive tools
+- Prototyping agent-based pipelines, and recursive tools

 ---